OrensteinLab/ExoShorkie/README.md

 ## Introduction

 ExoShorkie is the first method that leverages transfer learning from a native-genome-trained model to predict RNA-seq coverage of exogenous DNA in yeast.
-It is based on the architecture and pretrained model introduced in the paper *Predicting dynamic expression patterns in budding yeast with a fungal DNA language model* by Chao et al.
+It is based on the Shorkie model introduced in the paper *Predicting dynamic expression patterns in budding yeast with a fungal DNA language model* by Chao et al.
 https://www.biorxiv.org/content/10.1101/2025.09.19.677475v1

 ## Getting Started